srinivas-chandu/Ping-Pong/README.md

 - Made with **JavaScript**.
 - Opponent was computer.
 - Move the paddle with the help of mouse cursor.
-- Speed of the ball increases as no one misses, if one of the player misses the ball will reset.
+- Speed of the ball increases as no one misses, if one of the player misses the ball gets reset.